Memory-efficient structured convex optimization via extreme point sampling: Discussion

-By comparing the two plots, we also noticed that the rate of the change in error observed was similar for problems with different sizes.
-For both problems, it was observed that during the initial phase, the rate of change in infeasibility is small.
+We also tracked the change in infeasibility, which also determines an upper bound on sub-optimality of the solution, with each iteration.
+The plot of $\log(\| \mathcal{A}(X) - b\|_{\infty})$ vs $\log(t)$ (iteration number) for problem instances \textsc{G1} and \textsc{G22} are shown in Figure~\ref{fig:ConstrViol}.
+Comparing the two plots, we see that the rate of the change in error observed was similar for problems with different sizes.
+For both problems, during the initial phase, the change in infeasibility is small.
 However, after a fixed percentage of total iterations, there is a steady decrease in the error and finally, it converges to a value about 10 times smaller than $\epsilon = 0.1$ in both cases.

-Algorithm~\ref{Algo1} was implemented exactly as given in Section~\ref{Sec:Methodology} without any enhancements with the exception of using \texttt{eigs} command in MATLAB instead of the power method to compute eigenvectors in the \texttt{LMO} subroutine at each iteration.
-Note that the bounds in Theorem~\ref{thm:MaxCutResult} are satisfied by the iterates.
-As the convergence is quite slow for first $10^3$ iterations for $n=800$, there is room for improvement in the design of the algorithm.
+The slow initial convergence shown in Figure~\ref{fig:ConstrViol} indicates that there is room for improvement in the design of the algorithm.
 We conjecture that this slow initial convergence is due to the approach taken to penalize the constraints and identify this as a natural direction for future algorithmic work.
 Currently, each iteration also requires computing the leading eigenvector.
 This could be improved with warm start if we know the approximate subspace in which the eigenvector lies which might become clearer as the algorithm reaches the near-feasible, near-optimal solution to the input problem.
 These improvements can potentially lead to a more practical low memory method, based on the ideas presented in this paper.